ozankececioglu/z/README.md

 	z -x				remove the current directory from the datafile

 	z -clean			delete inaccessible paths from the datafile

+	z c:\windows		go to c:\windows and log in the datafile (works with any valid path)

+	z c<TAB>			expand entries in the datafile which match 'c'

 Unless the -p parameter is specified, the regex you specify will be matched against a filtered drive listing from the current provider.
 If for example, you're on the C: then the following two commands could be simply replaced by `z foo` as they belong to the same provider and all drives will be searched.
 But you can be specific if you like.